Elementix/PIESTracker/README.markdown

 - **Emotional Attraction**: Refers to evoking positive emotions, fostering connection, and creating emotional safety.
 - **Spiritual Attraction**: Includes shared values, beliefs, and a sense of aligned purpose.

-By focusing on personal growth in these four areas, individuals can enhance their attraction and strengthen their relationships.
+By focusing on personal growth in these four areas, individuals can enhance their attraction and/or strengthen their relationships.